 During the Cold War, both the United States and the Soviet Union rarely participated in peace operations because both considered it best to keep the two superpowers apart.
 Right after the Cold War ended, U.S. involvement in peace operations increased dramatically.
 American forces found themselves deployed to Somalia, Haiti, Bosnia and Kosovo in a peacekeeping role.
-Some forces even found their way to less familiar areas like Liberia, East Timor and the Western Sahara.
+Some forces even found their way to less-familiar areas like Liberia, East Timor and the Western Sahara.
 At the turn of the 21st Century, when the United States became embroiled in counter-terrorism and counterinsurgency operations, U.S. participation in peace operations all but came to an end.
 Today, more nations than ever are involved in peacekeeping duties.
 Over the last decade China's role in peacekeeping has expanded dramatically.
-Also over the last decade peacekeeping missions have changed from neutral involvement (keeping the opposing sides apart) to impartial actions promoting peaceful outcomes or more specifically peacebuilding.
+Also, over the last decade peacekeeping missions have changed from neutral involvement (keeping the opposing sides apart) to impartial actions promoting peaceful outcomes or more specifically peacebuilding.

 UN peacekeeping has evolved considerably since the first UN peacekeeping mission in 1948.
+Over the past seven decades, more than1 million men and women from 125 countries have served in 71 peacekeeping missions.
 A relatively new UN peacekeeping doctrine is guiding peacekeepers across the globe, and refined mechanisms to manage peacekeepers have matured within the UN system.
-As of 30 April 2018 there were a little over 104,000 personnel from 124 nations participating in 14 UN peacekeeping missions.
 To many, the UN is now performing the mission given to it by the drafters of the UN Charter - "save succeeding generations from the scourge of war."